An always difficult relationship and always in the balance between love/hate and comedy/drama.

 Based on Janet Fitch‘s novel and directed by Peter Kosminsky, a merciless/cruel and beautiful/exciting all-women’s world.

-A mother has no peace after her daughter’s murder and the police’s failure to find the murderers.
+A mother has no peace after her daughter’s murder and the police’s failure in order to find the murderers.

 So she rents three huge billboards along the city’s biggest street, challenging the police to solve the case.

 The community will separate for or against the lady, including the cops who react hard, making her life more difficult.